-At Iasis Molecular Sciences our mission is to improve patient safety and patient outcomes by advancing pioneering infection-control solutions for the treatment of complex wounds and associated wound infections, the prevention of healthcare associated infections (HAIs), and to enable safe and effective human-environment interactions.
-To do so, we will leverage our growing portfolio into commercialized partnerships, strategic licensing arrangements, and branded products.
+Our mission is to improve patient safety and patient outcomes by advancing infection-control solutions for the treatment of complex wounds and associated wound infections, prevention of healthcare associated infections (HAIs), and to enable safe and effective human-environment interactions.
+To do so, we will leverage our growing portfolio into partnerships, strategic licensing arrangements, and branded products.
 Our products will provide value added, life improving solutions to at-risk patients and the societal needs of those dependent on interactions with their environment.

 Iasis Molecular Sciences was founded in 2008 following the discovery that sodium polystyrene sulfonate, a water soluble polymer similar to the FDA-approved therapy Kaexalate, could be used to bind and release antiseptics and provide anti-inflammatory benefits for the treatments of wounds.
 Later, the concept of using polysulfonates as a delivery platform was leveraged to create a family of formulation modifiers with the ability to render surfaces self-disinfecting.

 Iasis Molecular Sciences is located on the Riverpoint Campus in Spokane, WA, within the Innovate Washington incubator.
-We are situated in the downtown corridor surrounded by Washington State University, Gonzaga University, Eastern Washington University, and other emerging engineering and life sciences companies.
+We are situated in the downtown corridor surrounded by Washington State University, Gonzaga University and Eastern Washington University.
 Iasis Molecular Sciences occupies two fully equipped laboratories, including a wet laboratory, tissue culture, and BSL-2 bacteriology capabilities.
 The approval and funding of a four-year medical school along with the advent of research funding available from the Health Sciences & Services Authority of Spokane County (HSSA) for the purposes of spurring innovation and economic development within Spokane, presents an environment that is ideal for early-stage companies innovating within the health and life sciences sectors.